 One of Duluth’s more rural neighborhoods, Morley Heights-Parkview offers a variety of housing options.
-Many newer homes have been built in the rural northern portions of this neighborhood, while historic company housing, built by the Marshall-Wells Company, which at one time served as the largest hardware distributor in the world.
+Many newer homes have been built in the rural northern portions of this neighborhood, while historic company housing was built by the Marshall-Wells Company, which at one time served as the largest hardware distributor in the world.
 Beautiful rural portions of this neighborhood include sections of the Superior Hiking Trail.

 Duluth’s easternmost neighborhood, North Shore’s identity is anchored around its proximity to Lake Superior.
-The North Shore Scenic Highway, considered a national scenic byway, runs through this neighborhood, and connects the City of Duluth with the Canadian border, some 140 miles to the north.
+The North Shore Scenic Highway, considered a national scenic byway, runs through this neighborhood and connects the City of Duluth with the Canadian border, some 140 miles to the north.
 The North Shore Scenic Highway is a designated bike route, and abundant opportunities to access Lake Superior’s shore have been developed throughout this area, such as Duluth’s Brighton Beach.
 Higher elevations of this neighborhood near Moose Mountain offer breathtaking panoramic views of Lake Superior.

-Though small in area, Norton Park serves as the terminus of the Willard Munger State Trail, a paved bicycle route which stretches from Duluth to St. Paul.
+Though small in area, Norton Park serves as the terminus of the Willard Munger State Trail, a paved bicycle route that stretches from Duluth to St. Paul.
 Also includes part of the Western Waterfront Trail stretching along the St. Louis River, and a portion of the Superior Hiking Trail along its higher elevations.
 Directly adjacent to the Lake Superior Zoo.

-Directly below and including Spirit Mountain Recreation Area, Riverside is home to one of the Midwest’s most popular ski areas, which also offers year-around adventure attractions and a brand new mountain bike park.
+Directly below and including Spirit Mountain Recreation Area, Riverside is home to one of the Midwest’s most popular ski areas, which also offers year-round adventure attractions and a brand new mountain bike park.
 Riverside is also home to one of the City’s three private marinas.
 Easy access to the Willard Munger State Trail adds to this neighborhood’s appeal to active individuals.

-Located between Morgan Park and Riverside, Smithville is a small neighborhood, bordered on the west by scenic Bardon’s Peak (accessed by Skyline Parkway) and on the east by Spirit Lake, a part of the St. Louis River.
+Located between Morgan Park and Riverside, Smithville is a small neighborhood bordered on the west by scenic Bardon’s Peak (accessed by Skyline Parkway) and on the east by Spirit Lake, a part of the St. Louis River.

 Located at the northern edge of Hartley Park with its miles of mixed-use trails, Woodland boasts a variety of recreational opportunities, coupled with the convenience of numerous service and retail options within walking distance of much of the neighborhood.
 Woodland Avenue provides easy access to downtown Duluth.